emojicode/emojicode.github.io/src/guides/compile-and-run.md

 ```
 🏁 🍇
-  😀 🔤Hey!🔤❗️
+  😀 🔤👋🌍🔤❗️
 🍉
 ```

 Before analyzing this new code, we’ll give it a try.

->!H You must have installed Emojicode to run the following commands.
+> !H You must have installed Emojicode to run the following commands.
->!H See [Installing Emojicode](install.html) if you haven’t already.
+> !H See [Installing Emojicode](install.html) if you haven’t already.

 Open a command-line and navigate to the directory containing `greeter.emojic`.
 Then run this command.